-The student must choose a second major from the Major 2 block in the programme map below.
+The student must select a second major from the Major 2 block in the programme map below.

-The student must choose one elective from Elective 1 block in the programme map below.
+The student must select one elective from Elective 1 block in the programme map below.

-The student must choose two electives from the Elective 2 block in the programme map below.
+The student must select two electives from the Elective 2 block in the programme map below.